Reduce the Use of Plastic Bags

 Remember to remove receipts and other papers from bags and separately recycle the paper.

-Refer to this list of generally accepted plastic from plasticfilmrecycling.org for more details.
+Refer to Earth911 for a list of generally accepted plastic.

 Are bubble wrap and air pillows included?